By NANCY VICKERS-PYLE - Highlands Today

-The Staats can be reached on their web site at www.lightningstrikestwice.com
+Lorene can be reached on her web site at www.premierzpoms.com

-While the Staats do breed for shows, not every dog is show
+While Lorene does breed for shows, not every dog is show

-quality but might be kept for breeding purposes, so the Staats
+quality but might be kept for breeding purposes, so the Lorene

 that the dogs are available when needed for breeding.